Fill form to unlock content

-While studying advanced 3D imaging and AI at Taiwan’s National Tsing Hua University, researchers hit on an exciting potential application: helping pathologists diagnose cancer tumors with greater speed and precision.
-They obtained licenses from the university and formed a startup, JelloX Biotech Inc., but soon discovered hospitals were far from ready to adopt the technology.
+While studying advanced 3D imaging and AI in healthcare applications at Taiwan’s National Tsing Hua University, researchers hit on an exciting potential application: helping pathologists diagnose cancer tumors with greater speed and precision.
+They obtained licenses from the university and formed a digital imaging startup, JelloX Biotech Inc., but soon discovered hospitals were far from ready to adopt the technology.

+In the age of precision medicine for cancer treatment, growth rate of well-trained pathologists is far beyond the need of diagnosis.
 Most pathologists still examine tissue samples by eye and take manual notes, a painstaking hours-long process.
-Few have made the switch to digital 2D or 3D image analysis, in part because it traditionally has required installing costly, complicated graphics equipment.
+Few have made the switch to digital 2D or 3D image analysis, in part because it traditionally has required installation of costly and complicated graphics equipment.

 Computer Vision in Healthcare

 Despite their highly trained eyes, doctors don’t always get important details right.
 Tumor samples are complex—each one contains 10 to 30 parameters that must be analyzed to determine whether the cells are cancerous, how fast they are dividing, and how healthy or unhealthy they look as compared with normal tissue, among other factors.

 “Studies asking multiple pathologists to analyze the same tissue sample have found 20% to 30% disagreement among the diagnoses,” says Yen-Yin Lin, Chief Executive Officer at JelloX.
 “This means that there is a chance that patients might receive incomplete information about their disease status, thus delaying proper treatment.”

 Misdiagnosis can be very painful for patients.
 They might miss a good chance to use the best drug for fighting their cancer earlier or undergo chemotherapy they may not need.